-Tello Mobile Review Data speed
+Tello Mobile Review: Data speed

-Similar to a lot of MVNOs, Tello advertises that it has a fast and capable 4G LTE network for data.
+Like many MVNOs, Tello advertises that it has a fast and capable 4G LTE network for data.
 This is true, but I only got real LTE speeds during select times of the day.

 For example, while the top download speed I saw was 71.8Mbps at 8:23 AM one morning, it also dipped to as low as 2.59Mbps on another day at 8:52 PM.

-Tello Mobile Review Phone selection
+Tello Mobile Review: Phone selection

 Alternatively, you can buy a device directly through Tello.